Nastel/jkool-client-java-api/README.md

 		<version>0.2.7</version>
 	</dependency>
 ```
-## Streaming to jKool
+## Streaming using over HTTPS
 Streaming allows developers to send time series data such as events, metrics, transactions, logs over secure jKoolCloud interface.
-You will
-need your jKool access token that you received when you signed up for jKool.
+You will need your access token that you received when you signed up for jKool.
 This token ensures that the your data goes to the repository
 associated with the access token.
+This token must have streaming permission.
 ```java
 	JKStream jkSend = new JKStream("yourtoken");
 ```